viczam/makeen-hapi/readme.md

 #### Modular message driven architecture by way of [Octobus.js](https://github.com/makeen-project/octobus)

-Octobus.js is a library which promotes decoupling application logic into modules and enable cross-module interaction through a message driven approach.
+Octobus.js is a library which promotes decoupling application logic into isolated modules and enabling cross-module interaction through a message driven approach.

 As a basic example let's consider we have a monolithic block of code which implements math logic and currency logic and has the following two functions: